-Ameresco, a leading energy efficiency solutions company, always recognized the potential savings that duct sealing represents.
-Until recently, however, accessing and sealing leaks was often a highly expensive, highly disruptive process.
-Additionally, for ESCOS, where guaranteed savings is part of their business model, measuring and verifying results was difficult to do.
-So, when the Ameresco learned about a new duct sealing process that made finding and sealing leaks easy – using a computer-controlled system that measured before and after results, they were intrigued.
-The next step was identifying a project where the new aeroseal technology could be put to the test.
+Ameresco, a leading energy service company (ESCO), always recognized the potential savings that duct sealing represents.
+For ESCOS, where guaranteed savings is part of their business model, measuring and verifying results was difficult to do manual duct sealing.
+So, when Ameresco learned about Aeroseal’s system they were intrigued.
+The next step was identifying a project where the innovative technology could be put to the test.

 - Building: Cornette Library